-The spread of this virus has hampered regulatory efforts in the food and beverage space as well.
-On March 10, the U.S. Food and Drug Administration announced it was suspending in-person audits in foreign countries at least until the end of April.
+On March 10, the FDA announced it was suspending in-person audits in foreign countries until at least the end of April.

-Now, a little more than a week later, the agency has added it’s also suspending routine domestic facility inspections.
+Then, a little more than a week later, the agency added it was also suspending routine domestic facility inspections.

-“Importantly, during this interim period, we’re evaluating additional ways to conduct our inspectional work that would not jeopardize public safety and protects both the firms and the FDA staff,” Hahn said about this latest decision.
+“Importantly, during this interim period, we’re evaluating additional ways to conduct our inspectional work that would not jeopardize public safety and protects both the firms and the FDA staff,” Hahn said about this.
 “This could include, among other things, evaluating records instead of conducting an onsite inspection on an interim basis when travel is not permissible.”